 1 can of flaked tuna (in water, not oil)

-Toppings 1/2 green be
+Toppings 1/2 green bell pepper

 1/2 red bell pepper